Blog /

 any time.

-Open Medplum admin and create a test Appointment with your own phone number on the Patient resource.
+Open Medplum admin and create a test Appointment with your own phone number and email address on the Patient resource.
 Within a few seconds, you receive an SMS:

-Hi Sarah, this is VisitConfirmed reaching out for your cardiology follow-up with Dr. Patel at Mass General on Thursday at 2:00 PM.
-Reply YES to confirm or RESCHEDULE if you need a different time.
+Hi Sarah, this is Riverside Cardiology reaching out about your follow-up with Dr. Patel on Thursday at 2:00 PM.
+Reply YES to confirm or let me know if you need a different time.

 Reply YES.
-Within another few seconds, two things happen in your Medplum project.
+Within another few seconds, three things happen: two in your Medplum project, one in your inbox.

 The Appointment status updates from pending to booked: